pytorch/pytorch/docs/source/jit_language_reference_v2.rst

 where

 * ``Any`` is the Python class name from the typing module, therefore usage of the ``Any`` type requires from ``typing import Any``
-* Since ``Any`` can represent any type, the set of operators allowed to operate on values of this type on Any is limited.
+* Since ``Any`` can represent any TorchScript type, the set of operators allowed to operate on values of this type on Any is limited.

 Operators supported for ``Any`` type
 """"""""""""""""""""""""""""""""""""